Telltale Signs That Your Air Conditioner’s Compressor is damaged

 1. There are moisture leaks

-When puddles of moisture from around your air conditioner, it may be a sign that the refrigerant is leaking.
+When puddles of moisture form around your air conditioner, it may be a sign that the refrigerant is leaking.
 The refrigerator leaking out of the compressor is not only a sign that your compressor is damaged, but also poses health risks.
-Such kind of damage to your compressor also increases your energy bulls dramatically.
-The refrigerant’s role in your AC is to convert the warm air into the cold air, and the compressor is what enables the refrigerant to pressurize this air.
-Once you notice this issue, it is best to get it remedied immediately; else, you will probably have to replace the entire AC unit.
+Such kind of damage to your compressor also increases your energy bills dramatically.
+The refrigerant’s role in your AC is to convert the warm air into cold air, and the compressor is what enables the refrigerant to pressurize this air.
+Once you notice this issue, it is best to get it remedied immediately; otherwise, you will probably have to replace the entire AC unit.

 Sometimes your AC may continue to distribute air even when the compressor is damaged.
 However, instead of cold air, the AC will circulate warm air.
 This could be a sign that your AC is running low on refrigerant, which can quickly be resolved.
 It may also mean that your coolant is leaking out.
 However, warm air from your AC may be because of a bigger problem, a failing compressor